chevereto/v3-docs/setup/container/running.md

 ### Database

 For database you can create a volume for persistence, or use a server over the network.
-If you manually provide the database you will need to create its user binding:
+If you manual provide the database you will need to create its user binding:

 ```sh
 docker exec chv-mariadb mysql -uroot -ppassword -e "CREATE DATABASE chevereto; \